-The charts opposite illustrate the remuneration that would be paid to each of the executive directors, based on salaries at the start of financial year 2018, under three different performance scenarios: (i) Minimum; (ii) On-target; and (iii) Maximum.
+The graphs below illustrate the remuneration that would be paid to each of the executive directors, based on salaries at the start of financial year 2021 under four different performance scenarios: (i) Minimum; (ii) Mid (on-target); (iii) Maximum; and (iv) Maximum + share price growth.
 The elements of remuneration have been categorised into three components: (i) Fixed; (ii) Annual Bonus; and (iii) PSP.